top of page

 (10 year protection).
 Does exactly what it says on the tin!

-Over time if needed a wipe down with a soft brush or damp rag
+needed however, over time if needed a wipe down with a soft brush or damp

 weather conditions experienced by the sculpture.